 A breed standard is the guideline which describes the ideal characteristics, temperament and appearance including the correct colour of a breed and ensures that the breed is fit for function.
 Absolute soundness is essential.
 Breeders and judges should at all times be careful to avoid obvious conditions or exaggerations which would be detrimental in any way to the health, welfare or soundness of this breed.

-Medium-sized hunting dog.
-Elegant, slender build but strong and robust.
+Medium sized hunting dog.
+Elegant, slender build, but strong and robust.
+Alert, upright ears.
 Long limbed, of light construction and square outline.